mpsilfve/histcluster/synscore_model_training/README.md

 The steps in the pipeline are as follows:

 **Text preprocesing** -> **Creating the tensors from text** -> **Training the model** -> **Making predictions**

-# Data
-Train222 and Test222 stand for a data combination of syn+other relations Train333 and Test333 stand for a data combination of syn+other relations+no relations